Churning the Butter of the Infinite

 एक हरि आत्मा जीवशिव सम | वायां तु दुर्गमा न घालीं मन || ३ ||

-Hari alone is the Atma - your individual soul and the cosmic reality are one and the same.
+Hari alone is the Atma; the individual soul and the cosmic reality are one and the same.
 Do not set your mind on difficult paths in vain.

 Now the verse turns from books to being.
 Eka hari atma jivashiva sama.
 One.
 Hari is the Atma.
 The individual soul and the cosmic reality are the same.
 Dnyaneshwar makes the most radical claim in Indian philosophy and delivers it with the intimacy of a friend.
 Your particular, struggling, confused, doubting self and the absolute source of all existence are not two things.
 The salt has dissolved in the water.
 You cannot separate them.

 And then, in the same breath, a plea.
 Do not, in vain, set your mind on difficult paths.
 He is looking at you.
 Not a crowd.
 You.
 He sees you making this harder than it needs to be.
 The difficult path is the one that assumes distance between you and God.
 But if Hari is the Atma, if jiva and Shiva are already one, then the distance was never real.
-The remedy for a misperception is not a longer journey.
-It is a correction of vision.
+The remedy for a misperception is a correction of vision, not a longer journey.
 Stop traveling.
 Look down.
 You are here.

 Verse 4